viragjain503/Machine-Coding/README.md

 ## Acknowledgements

-This game implementation was created by [Your Name].
-Special thanks to [Name] for providing guidance and inspiration.
+This game implementation was created by Virag Jain